 SDN allows the networks to react dynamically to changes in the parameters like network patterns and resources.
 SDN provides a controller with which many applications are able to communicate in real-time.
 Due to the availability of a controller, networks can interact with applications with ease.
 This allows the applications to implement multiple logical network topologies on a single network type.
 Due to its ability to change and adjust the network architecture as per request the speed increases.
 The services thus provided are speedier and the effective cost of managing the network is also reduced considerably.

 Open flow is an Open Networking Foundation (ONF) that is used to implement SDN.
-Its basic and foremost function is to instruct the network switch about handling of the incoming data packets.
+Its basic and foremost function is to instruct the network switch about the handling of incoming data packets.
 Open Flow is also used to define the interface between the open flow controller and switch.
 It is important to take note here that Open Flow is completely different from SDN networking.
 The working of SDN is detailed below:

 How does SDN work?

-Controller is like the backbone of the Software Defined Network.
+A controller is like the backbone of the Software Defined Network.
 It offers a centralized view of all the devices making up the network.
 Another function of the controller is to provide support to a network administrator which helps in setting up the system to handle the communication and transmission traffic.